tparchman/lab/romero/seedsource_genetics/LECI_notes.md

     + restoration planted - **no**
     + per acre yield **54.4**
     + Beth may have bags on hand
+    + Based on weight of input seeds, seems likely this is *mostly tetraploid*? - single population makes up more than half of total source

 ## Ploidy
 Mixed-ploidy mixes had much lower growout yield relative to the 1 tetraploid mix (Zone 11) Tetraploid and octoploid races considered *relatively* allopatricin wild (see Jones et al. 2009)